First Quench Retailing entered administration yesterday, putting its

 subsidiaries Threshers, Local Wine Rack and Scotlands Hadows in jeopardy.

 The company, which employees 6,500 staff, including 3,000 full time members,

 has said it will be able to pay staff until the end of the week.

-approximately 1,300 stores roughly 500 more than Woolworths.
+The company has 1,300 stores – approximately 500 more than Woolworths which

 Does Darwin's theory apply to taxation?
 Colin ponders...